Carlo Ubbiali: Career

 Ubbiali was born in Bergamo, Lombardy.
 In 1949, the first year of Grand Prix motorcycle racing, he finished in fourth place in the 125cc class riding an MV Agusta.
 That year, he also won a gold medal in the International Six Days Trial.
 He switched to Mondial for the 1950 season, and the following year won his first world championship for Mondial in 1951.

-After losing his crown to Cecil Sandford in 1952, he re-signed with MV Agusta.
+After losing his crown to Cecil Sandford in 1952, Ubbiali re-signed with MV Agusta.
 He went on to become their top rider, winning six 125cc titles and three 250cc crowns and scoring double championships in 1956, 1959, and 1960.
 Ubbiali was also a five-time winner at the prestigious Isle of Man TT races.
 He rarely made a mistake while competing, as evidenced by the fact that he never suffered a serious crash during his 12-year Grand Prix career.

 Ubbiali retired at the age of 30 while still in his prime.
 Until the motorcycle racing career of Giacomo Agostini, he was considered Italy's greatest motorcycle racer.
-His nine World Championships tie him with Mike Hailwood and Valentino Rossi for third place on the championship win list behind only Giacomo Agostini and Ángel Nieto.
+His record of nine World Championships stood until when Agostini won his tenth World Championship.
+His nine titles tie him with Mike Hailwood and Valentino Rossi for third place on the championship win list behind only Agostini and Ángel Nieto.

 In 2001, the F.I.M. inducted Ubbiali into the MotoGP Hall of Fame.
 In 2019, Ubbiali received the Coni Golden Collar award.

 Ubbiali died on 2 June 2020.
 By the time of his death, he was the last surviving rider from the first season of Grand Prix motorcycle racing.